a-havens/Thinkful_Frontend_MockInterview_1/README.md

-<strong>For this code, you will need to complete the PostDetail.js file completely, and the return rendering of the App.js file.</strong>
+<strong><em>For this code, you will need to complete the PostDetail.js file completely, and the return rendering of the App.js file.</em></strong>

 Front End Web Development Interview